 This drink is both a tribute to a classic and a bit of a cheeky challenge.
 Most every bartender hates the vodka martini order so we wanted to make a vodka “martini” that we would enjoy drinking.

 Rounding out the tribute is the era of excess with disco, Heff, Saturday Night Fever and the Chicago Playboy Club.
 This is a light, easygoing and salacious drink appropriate for the decade, The Playboy Club is an aperitif to get the night started (and keep it going).

-Nate’s drink of choice: The Playboy Club with prosecco, passion fruit and lime
+Our pick: The Playboy Club with prosecco, passion fruit and lime

 Whether you’re a history buff or cocktail aficionado, come check out this historic cocktail menu is now being served at Booth One.
 Join us for dinner, make your Booth One reservation now.